Thai marijuana boosters rally to keep drug decriminalized - NewsBreak

 Thai marijuana boosters rally to keep drug decriminalized

-BANGKOK — (AP) — Wearing T-shirts emblazoned with marijuana motifs and handling out samples, around 200 backers of Thailand’s liberalized marijuana regulations rallied Tuesday at Government House in Bangkok to protest the possible rollback of the drug's recent decriminalization.
+Wearing T-shirts emblazoned with marijuana motifs and handling out samples, around 200 backers of Thailan d’s liberalized marijuana regulations rallied Tuesday at Government House in Bangkok to protest the possible rollback of the drug's recent decriminalization.

 Marijuana for medicinal purposes was made legal in June, but the absence of a special law specifying the conditions for its cultivation and sale allowed the growth of a recreational marijuana industry.
 The demonstrators don’t want rules that would restore tight restrictions on the drug.